siddhpatil6/AndroidInterview-Questions/README.md

 # Android Interview-Questions

+# What is Classloader and What are the types?

+# How to communicate from Service Class to Activity Class?

 # How to Stop class extending another class?
 ### The Official Way
 Officially, the Java language provides the keyword 'final' that is supposed to fulfill this task.
 Consider the following code sample: